rbowsley/lamplighthelp/source/20-2-2_Charge_Module-_Setting_Up_a_Flat-rate_Charge_Rule.markdown

 # 20.2.2 Charge Module: Setting Up a Flat-rate Charge Rule

-> Flat-rate charge rules let you apply the a single charge to all profiles listed on the {{work}} record
+> Flat-rate charge rules let you apply a single charge to all profiles listed on the {{work}} record